IshanGrover2004/llm-chat/README.md

 This LLM is a powerful language model designed for natural language understanding and generation tasks.
 It can be used to generate text-based responses, provide recommendations, and perform a wide range of language-related tasks.
 You can access the model file directly from [Open LLAMA 3B](https://huggingface.co/rustformers/open-llama-ggml/resolve/main/open_llama_3b-f16.bin).

-This project serves you a server where users can send prompts to the server, and the LLM will generate responses based on the input prompts.
+This project offers an API that provides a server to which users can connect their UI components like HTML, CSS, JS.
+The server processes prompts sent by users, and the Language Model (LLM) generates responses based on these input prompts.

 To get started with the project, please refer to the [Usage](#usage) section in this README for detailed instructions.